Promptable Game Models: Text-Guided Game Simulation via Masked Diffusion Models: Related Work

 This problem was first addressed using training videos annotated with the corresponding action labels at each time step~\cite{oh2015action,chiappa2017recurrent,Kim2020_GameGan}.
 They consider a discrete action representation that is difficult to define a priori for real-world environments.
 More recently, \cite{kim2021drivegan} proposed a framework that uses a continuous action representation to model real-world driving scenarios.
 Devising a good continuous action representation for an environment, however, is complex.
 To avoid this complexity, \cite{menapace2021pvg, Menapace2022PlayableEnvironments} propose to learn a discrete action representation. \cite{huang2022layered} expands on this idea by modeling actions as a learned set of geometric transformations, while \cite{davtyan2022glass} represents actions by separating them into a global shift component and a local discrete action component.

-Among these works, \emph{Playable environments}~\cite{Menapace2022PlayableEnvironments} is the most closely related to ours.
-Rather than employing a 2D model, they use a NeRF-based renderer~\cite{mildenhall2020nerf} that enables them to represent complex 3D scenes.
-However, the employed discrete action representation shows limitations in complex scenarios such as tennis, where it is only able to capture the main movement directions of the players and does not model actions such as ball hitting.
-In contrast, we employ a text action representation that specifies actions at a fine level of granularity (i.e. which particular ball-hitting action is being performed and where the ball is sent), while remaining interpretable and intuitive for the user.

-Besides, previous works perform generation in an autoregressive manner, conditioned on the actions and, therefore, are unable to perform constraint- or goal-driven generation for which non-sequential conditioning is necessary.
-We find the proposed text-based action representation to be crucial to unlock such applications.
+Differently from our PGM, previous works perform generation in an autoregressive manner, conditioned on the actions and, therefore, are unable to answer prompts entailing constraint- or goal-driven generation for which non-sequential conditioning is necessary.
+We find the proposed text-based action representation and masked training procedure to be crucial to unlocking such applications.